torvalds/linux/Documentation/locking/hwspinlock.rst

 or sleepable operations under the hardware lock.

-Returns 0 when successful and an appropriate error code otherwise (most notably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).
+Returns 0 when successful and an appropriate error code otherwise (most analtably -ETIMEDOUT if the hwspinlock is still busy after timeout msecs).

 The function will never sleep.